-- Tubos de Acero de México S.A., or Tamsa, the sole Mexican producer of seamless steel pipe products (June 1993); - Dalmine S.p.A., or Dalmine, a leading Italian producer of seamless steel pipe products (February 1996); - Tavsa, the sole Venezuelan producer of seamless steel pipe products (October 1998) 1; - Confab Industrial S.A., or Confab, the leading Brazilian producer of welded steel pipe products (a controlling interest in August 1999, and the remainder during the second quarter of 2012);
+- Tubos de Acero de México S.A., or Tamsa, the sole Mexican producer of seamless steel pipe products (June 1993); - Dalmine S.p.A., or Dalmine, a leading Italian producer of seamless steel pipe products (February 1996); - Tavsa, the sole Venezuelan producer of seamless steel pipe products (October 1998)1; - Confab Industrial S.A., or Confab, the leading Brazilian producer of welded steel pipe products (a controlling interest in August 1999, and the remainder during the second quarter of 2012); - NKKTubes, a leading Japanese producer of seamless steel pipe products (August 2000); - Algoma Tubes Inc., or AlgomaTubes, the sole Canadian producer of seamless steel pipe products (October 2000); - S.C.
+Silcotub S.A., or Silcotub, a leading Romanian producer of seamless steel pipe products (July 2004); - Maverick, a leading North American producer of welded steel pipe products with operations in the United States, Canada and Colombia (October 2006); - Hydril, a leading North American manufacturer of premium connection products for oil and gas drilling production (May 2007);

 In 2009, the Venezuelan government nationalized Tavsa.
-For more information on the Tavsa nationalization process, see note 30 "Nationalization of Venezuelan Subsidiaries" to our audited restated consolidated financial statements included in this annual report.
+For more information on the Tavsa nationalization process, see note 30 "Nationalization of Venezuelan Subsidiaries" to our audited consolidated financial statements included in this annual report.

-- NKKTubes, a leading Japanese producer of seamless steel pipe products (August 2000); - Algoma Tubes Inc., or Algoma Tubes, the sole Canadian producer of seamless steel pipe products (October 2000); - S.C.
-Silcotub S.A., or Silcotub, a leading Romanian producer of seamless steel pipe products (July 2004); - Maverick, a leading North American producer of welded steel pipe products with operations in the United States, Canada and Colombia (October 2006); - Hydril, a leading North American manufacturer of premium connection products for oil and gas drilling production (May 2007); - SPIJ, an Indonesian OCTG processing business with heat treatment and premium connection threading facilities (April 2009); - Pipe Coaters Nigeria Ltd, the leading company in the Nigerian coating industry (October 2011); - Usiminas, where through our subsidiary Confab, we hold an interest representing 5.0% of the shares with voting rights and 2.5% of the total share capital (January 2012); and - A sucker rod business in Campina, Romania (February 2012).
+- SPIJ, an Indonesian OCTG processing business with heat treatment and premium connection threading facilities (April 2009); - Pipe Coaters Nigeria Ltd, the leading company in the Nigerian coating industry (October 2011); - Usiminas, where through our subsidiary Confab, we hold an interest representing 5.0% of the shares with voting rights and 2.5% of the total share capital (January 2012); and - A sucker rod business in Campina, Romania (February 2012).